 D. Backflow prevention devices will be tested more frequently than specified in A. above if the Utility feels that there is a history of test failures.
-Cost of additional testing will be borne by the Owner.
+Cost of additional testing will be the responsibility of the Property Owner.

-X RECORDS AND REPORTS
+X. RECORDS AND REPORTS